 Most enclosures have some amount of acoustical reflection or interference during open field stimulus presentation.
 The effects will vary depending on the size of the enclosure, the angle at which the speaker is positioned, and the materials used or added for sound dampening.
 To minimize the effects of distortion or interference, position the stimulus speaker on the same plane as the subject's ear and set at an angle from the sides of the enclosure.
-See "Appendix A: Sound Chamber Fundamentals" on page 31 for more information on speaker placement.
+See Sound Chamber Fundamentals for more information on speaker placement.